Olympic-class ocean liner

-While Olympic, the lead vessel, had a career spanning 24 years and was retired and sold for scrap in 1935, her sisters would not see similar success: Titanic struck an iceberg and sank on her maiden voyage and Britannic was lost during World War I after hitting a mine off Kea in the Aegean Sea before she could enter passenger service.
+Whilst Olympic, the primary vessel, was in service for 24 years before being retired for scrap in 1935, her sisters would not witness similar success: Titanic struck an iceberg and sank on her maiden voyage and Britannic was lost whilst serving as a hospital ship during the First World War after hitting a naval mine off Kea in the Aegean Sea, less than a year after entering service and never operating as a passenger-liner.

-Although two of the vessels did not have successful careers, they are among the most famous ocean liners ever built.
-Both Olympic and Titanic enjoyed the distinction of being the largest ships in the world.
+Although two of the vessels did not achieve successful enough legacies, they are amongst the most famous ocean liners ever built; Both Olympic and Titanic enjoyed the distinction of being the largest ships in the world.
 Olympic was the largest British-built ship in the world for over 20 years until the commissioning of Queen Mary in 1936.
-Titanic's story has been adapted into many books, films, and television programs and Britannic inspired a film of the same name in 2000.
+Titanic's story has been adapted into many books, films, and television programs and Britannic was the inspiration of a film of the same name in 2000.